 - Surgical outcomes: You should ask your surgeon about his or her complication rate in regard to bowel injury, bladder injury, vaginal cuff dehiscence and conversion to laparotomy.
 The conversion rate of our MIGS team from laparoscopy to laparotomy is less than 1%.

 - Minimally invasive options: Always ask your surgeon about minimally invasive options including hysteroscopy, laparoscopy, robotic, vaginal and single site surgery.
 The vast majority of surgeries for benign disease can be performed through minimally invasive techniques.
 If your surgeon offers an open abdominal procedure, ask for a second opinion from a minimally invasive gynecologic surgeon.
 Some second opinions can be obtained through virtual visits for your convenience.

 Where can I learn more information about the Center for Endometriosis and Chronic Pelvic Pain?

-The Center Endometriosis and Chronic Pelvic Pain includes a team of physicians, nurses, psychologists, counselors, physical therapists and occupational therapists to address concerns related to endometriosis and chronic pelvic pain.
+The Center for Endometriosis and Chronic Pelvic Pain includes a team of physicians, nurses, psychologists, counselors, physical therapists and occupational therapists to address concerns related to endometriosis and chronic pelvic pain.
 We have initiated a comprehensive imaging protocol to be able to diagnose endometriosis pre-operatively in order to facilitate shared decision making and to plan surgical treatment.
 If surgical intervention is necessary, we collaborate with colorectal surgery, urology, vascular surgery and cardiothoracic surgery to optimize patient outcomes and recovery.

 Where can I learn more information about the Center for Menstrual Disorders, Fibroids and Hysteroscopic Services?